JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 To include a plugin's component state in the _Settings Sync_ plugin synchronization, the following requirements must be met:
 - The `RoamingType` is defined via the `roamingType` attribute of the `@Storage` annotation and is not equal to `DISABLED`.
 - The `SettingsCategory` is defined via the `category` attribute of the `@State` annotation and is not equal to `OTHER`.
-- There is no other `PersistentStateComponent`, which is stored to the same XML file and has a different `RoamingType`.
+- There is no other `PersistentStateComponent`, which is stored in the same XML file and has a different `RoamingType`.

 If the component state is OS-dependent, the `roamingType` of the `@Storage` annotation must be set to `RoamingType.PER_OS`.